Solera-2012/Solera-2012.github.io/posts/IN-group-OUT-group.md

 # IN group OUT group

-s
 I have a group.
 I belong to my group.

 My group knows me.
 My group sees me.

 We see individuals.
 We see our unique qualities.

 Our world from within is bright and alive.

 Do we tell them?

 *Nah.*